JGreenlee/nrel-openpath-deploy-configs/README.md

 #Run the email-config.py script, and pass the path to the config file in as an argument:

-`python email-config.py -l /path/to/configfile.nrel-op.json`
+`python bin/sync_admin_user_pool/email-config.py -l /path/to/configfile.nrel-op.json`

 An email with instructions + admin dashboard link will be sent to all emails listed in the admin access section.

 ### Reviewing and testing
 - contact us by email at openpath@nrel.gov for access to staging apps (Android or IOS)
-- also reach out to recieve an OPcode for stage study or stage program
+- also reach out to recieve an OPcode for stage-study or stage-program

 #### Programs vs studies